Snow Man: History

-Post debut
+2020–present: Debut

 On February 1, 2020, the group marked their first overseas appearance in Japan Expo Thailand 2020.
-Their Asia tour titled Snow Man ASIA TOUR 2D.2D in Kanagawa Prefecture, Osaka, and Tokyo, as well as overseas live in Bangkok, Singapore, Jakarta, and Taipei had to be cancelled due to COVID-19.
+Their Asia tour titled Snow Man ASIA TOUR 2D.2D in Kanagawa Prefecture, Osaka, and Tokyo, as well as overseas live in Bangkok, Singapore, Jakarta, and Taipei had to be cancelled due to the COVID-19 pandemic.

 In March 2020, the group received their own television show titled Sore Snow Man ni Yarasete Kudasai (それSnowManにやらせて下さい).
 The show's was revealed as a surprise to Snow Man through their YouTube channel in February 2020.
-The show first ran from March 25, 2020, on TBS.
-However, later in the same month, Hikaru Iwamoto was reported to be taking a break from the group's activities after the Japanese magazine Friday published a report of him drinking at love motel in 2017.
+The show's first episode aired on March 25, 2020, on TBS.

+Hikaru Iwamoto was reported in March 2020, to be taking a break from group's activities, after the Japanese magazine Friday published a report of him drinking at love motel in 2017.
 Through Johnny's apology post, it was written that Iwamoto confirmed that an underage girl was among those present.
 The other 8 members also made their apology in their appearance at the live music program CDTV Live!
 Live! on the same day as the reported news.
-On July 1, Johnny's net and Johnny's web announced that Iwamoto will be back to resume his activities.
+On July 1, Johnny's net and Johnny's web announced that Iwamoto would return to resume his activities.

-In April 2020, the group performed the 11th opening theme song for the anime Black Clover, titled "Stories."
+In April 2020, the group performed the 11th opening theme song for the anime Black Clover, titled "Stories".

 In May 2020, Snow Man was announced to be a part of Twenty★Twenty, a temporary unit consisting of 75 talents that have debuted in Johnny's, to perform a charity song.
 The unit was formed to help curb the spread of the novel coronavirus.
 The song, titled "Smile," is written by Kazutoshi Sakurai and is produced by Hideaki Takizawa.

-A movie version of stage play Takizawa Kabuki called Takizawa Kabuki Zero The Movie (滝沢歌舞伎 ZERO The Movie) was released on December 5, 2020 starring the members of Snow Man in the main roles.
+A movie version of stage play Takizawa Kabuki called Takizawa Kabuki Zero The Movie (滝沢歌舞伎 ZERO The Movie) was released on December 5, 2020, starring the members of Snow Man in the main roles.
 This marks Snow Man's post-debut first main role in a movie.

 In December 2020, it was announced that Ryota Miyadate had tested positive for COVID-19.
 Their New Years performance was canceled as a result.

 On January 5, 2021, Snow Man's song "Grandeur" debuted as the 13th Opening for Black Clover.